huozhi/codice/README.md

 - `title` (optional): A string representing the title of the editor.
 - `value` (optional): A string representing the initial code value of the editor.
 - `onChange` (optional): A function called when the code in the editor changes.
 The function will receive the updated code as its argument.
+- `controls` (optional): A boolean value indicating whether to display the controls for the editor.
 - `highlight` (optional): A function used to provide syntax highlighting for the code.
 It should accept the code as an argument and return the highlighted code as an HTML string.
 You can use any syntax highlighting library (e.g., [Prism](https://prismjs.com/)) to implement this functionality.

 Additionally, you can pass any other props to the `Editor` component, which will be applied to the root `div` element.